 Vienna is divided into 23 different districts.
 From our own experience and from local advice we definitely recommend you to stay in the lower districts (1-9) since they are closer to the town centre and still very reasonably priced for any budget traveler.
 And if you only have 48 hours, you don’t want to spend half of your time on public transport instead of visiting all the attractions, do you?

-Personally, we stayed in district 3 at a really cute Airbnb.
+We stayed in district 3 at a really cute Airbnb.
 It was close to the Belvedere Castle which is a must see (read more in the next section) and located in walking district from downtown Vienna!
-Click this link to sign up for Airbnb and get around 35$ (US) off your first stay as long as you book for 80$ or more (disclosure: this is a referral link and will give us 20$ when you complete your stay).
+Click this link to sign up for Airbnb and get around $40 off your first stay!

 Check the map further down the page to see where these are all located.

 Vienna is sort of spread out… so, unless you’re looking to walk all over the city like us lunatics, you should definitely get a public transportation pass and save yourself some time and money (see more information about this at the bottom of this post).

 We do recommend walking though, because you’ll find things and see places you would never have the chance to see if you used the tram and bus to get around everywhere.

 Since we came during one of the winter months we didn’t get a chance to see the Schonbrunn Gardens but hopefully next tome.
 They cover the massive courtyard in front of the 1441 room palace.
 Once you get there you’ll understand why it’s one of Vienna’s famous attractions.
 We would highly recommend going in spring or summer to enjoy the beauty of the gardens.
 Not that it took away any of the beauty of this marvellous palace!

 The history of the palace is long and detailed but a fun fact about Schönbrunn is that, if translated to English, it means “Beautiful Spring”.